-Ireland reveals Roadmap for reopening society and business
+Ireland reveals Roadmap for multi-crewed boats to return to sailing

 2. Those who are cocooning can leave their homes for exercise so long as they avoid all contact with other people.

-In an article in Afloat.ie it was suggested that it might be possible for multi-crewed boats return to sailing at Phase 3 – from 29 June – where Government says “Sporting activities and events can resume behind closed doors”, where arrangements are in place to enable participants to maintain social distancing”?
+In an article in Afloat.ie it is suggested that it might be possible for multi-crewed boats to return to sailing at Phase 3 – from 29 June – where Government says “Sporting activities and events can resume behind closed doors”, where arrangements are in place to enable participants to maintain social distancing”?

 If not they would have to wait until the final Phase 5 – from 10 August.